 - Representing Vodafone International Holdings B.V. in its landmark victory against the Republic of India under the Netherlands-India bilateral investment treaty.
 In its September 2020 award, an UNCITRAL tribunal held that India’s attempt to impose a $5.5 billion liability onto Vodafone and its Indian subsidiary — through retroactive withholding taxes, interest and penalties — was in breach of international law.

-- Represented CC/Devas (Mauritius) Ltd., Telcom Devas Mauritius Devas and another clamant in obtaining an October 2020 award of over $165 million as compensation for the expropriation of their investments in a satellite project, a seizure that was unanimously held to violate the Mauritius-India BIT.
+- Represented CC/Devas (Mauritius) Ltd., Telcom Devas Mauritius Devas and another claimant in obtaining an October 2020 award of over $165 million as compensation for the expropriation of their investments in a satellite project, a seizure that was unanimously held to violate the Mauritius-India BIT.
 The project involved the provision of satellite and terrestrial audiovisual, broadband and mobile services in India.
 Proceedings to enforce the award are pending before the United States District Court for the District of Columbia.

 - Obtaining the largest investment treaty award in the Spanish renewable sector for the Dutch subsidiaries of NextEra Energy: €292 million plus attorneys’ fees in an ICSID arbitration under the Energy Charter Treaty.